-Level-2B SH coefficients.
+The linear trend and annual and semi-annual harmonics are estimated from time series of both VDK5-filtered and VDK3-filtered Level-2B SH coefficients.
 Due to the lower noise level of the trend and seasonal signals, the deterministic components from VDK5 are subsequently combined with the residual month-to-month and inter-annual variations from VDK3.
-In months where the standard deviation of the residuals is 2 times larger than the mean of the monthly standard deviations, the residual variations are taken from VDK2-filtered solutions.
+In months when the standard deviation of the residuals is 2 times larger than the mean of the monthly standard deviations, the residual variations are taken from VDK2filtered solutions.
 As already mentioned in Sect.
 2.1.6, the Level-2B coefficients are additionally corrected for co- and post-seismic deformations from megathrust earthquakes.
 Finally, mass anomalies are unambiguously inverted from the SH coefficients using the thin layer approximation (Wahr et al., 1998).
-In contrast to the previously published gridded TWS data set by Zhang et al. (2016), no re-scaling coefficients from numerical models are applied.
+In contrast to the previously published gridded TWS data set by Zhang et al. (2016), no rescaling coefficients from numerical models are applied.

-The TWS estimates are accompanied by associated uncertainties that take into account the varying month-to-month noise level associated with (i) the amount of available sensor data from that month which might be limited due to, e.g., satellite manoeuvres, (ii) the actual ground track pattern which might be sparse during periods of occasional short repeat orbits, and (iii) certain conditions on board the satellites such as, e.g., battery conditions impacting the thermal stability and thus the noise level of the science instruments.
-These uncertainties are realized as the open ocean (distance to coast larger than 1000 km) RMS of the residual signal per time step.
+The TWS estimates are accompanied by associated uncertainties that take into account the varying month-to-month noise level associated with (i) the amount of available sensor data from that month which might be limited due to, for example, satellite manoeuvres, (ii) the actual ground track pattern which might be sparse during periods of occasional short repeat orbits, and (iii) certain conditions on board the satellites such as, for example, battery conditions impacting the thermal stability and thus the noise level of the science instruments.
+These uncertainties are realized as the open ocean (distance to coast larger than 1000 km) rms values of the residual signal per time step.
 Thus, for each month, the TWS uncertainties do not vary in the spatial domain.

-The provided spatial leakage approximation is not applied to the GravIS TWS grids but is intended to enable such a correction optionally on the users' end if desired.
+The provided spatial leakage approximation is not applied to the GravIS TWS grids but is intended to enable such a correction optionally on the user's end if desired.
 Here, spatial leakage is based on the scaled difference of TWS fields from VDK filter pairs as proposed by Dobslaw et al. (2020b).
 As each TWS grid is a compound of the deterministic signals filtered with VDK5 and residual signal filtered with VDK3, the leakage correction is also a compound of the leakage correction for VDK3 and VDK5.

 It has to be noted that a certain fraction of the time-variable gravity signal picked up by a satellite gravity mission is caused by atmospheric mass variability.
-To avoid temporal aliasing, the 3-hourly non-tidal atmosphere and ocean de-aliasing model
+To avoid temporal aliasing, the 3-hourly non-tidal atmosphere and ocean de-